turbot/steampipe-plugin-oci/docs/tables/oci_core_instance_metric_cpu_utilization.md

 # Table: oci_core_instance_metric_cpu_utilization

-OCI Monitoring Metrics Explorer provide data about the performance of your systems.
+OCI Monitoring metrics explorer provide data about the performance of your systems.
 The `oci_core_instance_metric_cpu_utilization` table provides metric statistics at 5 minute intervals for the most recent 5 days.

 ## Examples